-Quibi to shut down, an abruptly ending a once-audacious play
+Quibi to shut down, abruptly ending a once-audacious play

-Among the causes were a crowded marketplace and covid lockdowns that made mobile less necessary, along with reviews declaring its content scattered and its marketing scattershot.
+Among the causes were a crowded marketplace and coronavirus lockdowns that made mobile less necessary, along with reviews declaring its content scattered and its marketing scattershot.

-In an open letter distributed to reporters on Wednesday, founder Jeffrey Katzenberg and chief executive Meg Whitman — two legends in their respective fields, movie production and technology — acknowledged that the business that had launched just seven months ago was closing.
+In an open letter distributed to reporters Wednesday, founder Jeffrey Katzenberg and chief executive Meg Whitman — two legends in their respective fields, movie production and technology — acknowledged that the business that was launched just seven months ago was closing.

 “Our failure was not for lack of trying; we’ve considered and exhausted every option available to us,” they wrote.
-They said the shutdown was “likely for one of two reasons: because the idea itself wasn’t strong enough to justify a standalone streaming service or because of our timing.”
+They said the shutdown was “likely for one of two reasons: because the idea itself wasn’t strong enough to justify a stand-alone streaming service or because of our timing.”

 It is not clear how much money the venture still has in the bank.
 Katzenberg reportedly had been shopping the service, but it was not believed to be out of its ample cash reserves, and Katzenberg and Whitman said they intended to return money to investors.